Metronidazole 0.75% w/w

 If you forget to use it

-If you miss a bed time dose of Zidoval Vaginal Gel, apply the missed dose as soon as you remember the next morning and then
+If you forget to have a dose of Zidoval gel, use it as soon as you remember and continue

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to use your medicine, ask your pharmacist for some

 Telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice,

 or go to Accident and Emergency at the nearest hospital, if you think that you or